MinaasaZillowArte/LuminAI/.github/ISSUE_TEMPLATE/error-reports.md

 ### Additional Information

 Is there any additional information that you think might be helpful in resolving this issue?
 Please provide it here.

----

-Remember to provide as much relevant information as possible to help the team understand and reproduce the error.